 This is one of the career opportunities after MBBS in Nigeria.

 Residency programs are specialist training doctors receive to help them get specialized knowledge and skills in a particular field of Medical Practice.
-After the successful completion of this program, you can now be called a Consultant in Medicine or Surgery, depending on where you specialized.
+After the successful completion of this program, you can now be called a Consultant in Medicine or Surgery, depending on where you specialize.

 Being a resident doctor in Nigeria is not an easy job at all.
 Medical students witness the kind of stress these doctors pass through.
 Let’s take a look at what a typical residency program entails.

 The Time It Takes To Complete: From 4 to 6 years (or more depending on the specialty).

-This is a screening exam designed for doctors who want to enroll into a residency program in Nigeria.
+This is a screening exam designed for doctors who want to enroll in a residency program in Nigeria.
 It is usually taken after internship and after you must have chosen a specialty you want to go into.
-It is conducted by either the NPMC or the WAPMC, and a pre-requisite for entering residency program in the country.
+It is conducted by either the NPMC or the WAPMC, and is a pre-requisite for entering a residency program in the country.

 After you must have passed this exam, you will proceed further to serve for 2 to 3 years as a junior registrar in a teaching hospital that is recognized by the Medical council.

 2. Part 1

-After the completion of your 2 to 3 years of service and training in the teaching hospital, you will further face another major exam called Part 1 FMCOG examination.
+After the completion of your 2 to 3 years of service and training in the teaching hospital, you will further face another major exam called the Part 1 FMCOG examination.
 Candidates who succeed in this are further promoted to the Post of Senior Registrar in the teaching hospital.

 3. Part 2

-Withing the time of your service as a Senior registrar, you will spend two more years preparing for another major exam called the Part 2 and as well provide a book of clinical cases or conduct a research depending on the program.
-The Senior registrar also has the responsibility of training Medical students and Junior registrars as a pre-requisite for a successful completion the program.
+Within the time of your service as a Senior registrar, you will spend two more years preparing for another major exam called Part 2 and as well provide a book of clinical cases or conduct research depending on the program.
+The Senior registrar also has the responsibility of training Medical students and Junior registrars as a pre-requisite for successful completion of the program.